Amin-Abdikadir/quiz-automation/plan.md

 - **What I learned**
   - Always check for overlays before interacting
   - Role‑based selectors (`getByRole`) are more reliable than guessing CSS
-  - Do not assume what will appear—wait for it safely
+  - Do not assume what will appear wait for it safely

 ### ✅ Step 4: Go through the quiz
 - Handle Q1–Q2 by clicking first input and then clicking Continue ✅